 The damaged areas will be like a carpet that is not tacked down.
 We get calls from people that tell us that the wind created by their lawn mower blew parts of their lawn away.
 Other times, the grass will stay green and in place for a while if there is enough rain but, when it dries out, the damaged areas turn brown very quickly.

 Grubs are also a food source for birds and skunks.
 Both can cause damage to your grass as they forage for a nice dinner.
 Eliminating a grub population can prevent the damage and also discourage skunks from visiting your lawn – gotta like that!

 Lawn Grub Treatment

-Green Giant can help you with lawn grub treatment.
+Our experts know how to fix grub damage and then apply lawn grub treatments.
 There are two types of treatments we provide for grubs: Preventative & Curative

 Preventative grub treatments are the preferred solution since a Green Giant lawn care technician would apply the treatment before any damage occurred – that is, before the grubs start feeding on your lawn’s roots.
 If you receive a preventative grub treatment from Green Giant, we will guarantee that you will not have any lawn grub damage that year.
 In the unlikely event that you would have grub damage after receiving a preventative grub treatment, Green Giant would repair and re-treat the damaged areas at no cost to you.